Category Archives: Travel

 3. To photograph our fast vanishing wildlife – especially every bird species found in Kashmir.

-Bonus : Improptu picnics, amazing landscapes, river confluences, and similar interesting sights along the way.
+(Bonus : Improptu picnics, amazing landscapes, river confluences, and similar interesting sights along the way)

 Jamshed had been searching for a true-blue off-roader while waiting for the Suzuki Jimny (which is yet to hit roads in India even though it has been built in the country since 2019.
 Go figure!*) The basic checklist included a four-wheel drive off-roader with low range gearbox, independent supension, relative comfort and easy service.

-Soft-roaders did not enter our thought process at all.
-Think MMA versus WWE.
-Khabib Nurmagomedov versus The Rock.
 Soft-roaders are little imitation off-roaders with increased ground clearance, bumped-out wheel arches and bigger tyres but have high gear ratios and a single-speed transfer case.
 The All-Wheel-Drive (AWD) system is more of a road safety feature than an adventure accessory.

-Soft-roaders are just a clever marketing concept as the manufacturers know that these ‘crossovers‘ are more likely to be seen in the company of expensive dog-breeds outside city cafes (like Little Hut or whatever it is called these days) than on rocky mountain tracks.
+Soft-roaders (SUV’s) are just a clever marketing concept as the manufacturers know that these ‘crossovers‘ are more likely to be seen in the company of expensive dog-breeds outside city cafes (like Little Hut or whatever it is called these days) than on rocky mountain tracks.

 True 4WD off-roaders can shift the transfer case into a low gear ratio (4-Lo) when the terrain is too tough for four-wheel drive alone.
 Low transmission and low transfer-case gear ratios multiply engine torque to insane levels.
 Just put a Gypsy King into 4-Lo and watch it transmogrify from the mild-mannered Dr. Bruce Banner into the Incredible Hulk.
 Yup – its that dramatic.